AntoninaChu/creating-web-map/README.md

 To see how to use program you must to write this in your command line: web_map.py --help

+Program will ask you to enter an integer.
+With this number you say, how many data in file you want programm to process.

 Map is created using folium module.